 Permanent color pipe service markers shall be used for process and utility services.
-Fabricator shall provide service markers for spools produced.
-Placing the marker on the spool shall be done after piping has been installed, coated, or insulated if required.
+The fabricator shall provide service markers for the spools produced.
+Placing the marker on the spool shall be done after the piping has been installed, coated, or insulated if required.

 Pipe Color Coding and Pipe Marking of Systems